 Why would you give the government an extra cut out of your retirement nest egg if you didn’t have to?
-We all work too hard and save too diligently to just willingly give the Internal Revenue Service a bigger piece of our retirement pie.
-If you ever end up paying an early withdrawal penalty or early withdrawal fee for taking funds out of your retirement account, you’ve just served up free money to the government.
+We all work too hard and save too diligently to just willingly give the IRS a bigger piece of our retirement pie.
+If you ever end up paying an early withdrawal penalty for taking funds out of your retirement account, you’ve just served up free money to the government.

 All retirement accounts have stipulations about when you can withdraw funds.
 These stipulations dictate how old the individual must be to begin taking distributions without paying early withdrawal penalties.
-(They also show when you are forced to begin taking distributions for some type of retirement accounts.)
+(They also show when you are forced to start taking distributions for some retirement accounts.)

 An early withdrawal penalty is what it sounds like: a fee you pay to the government for withdrawing funds (also called “taking a distribution”) before the allowed retirement age.
 If you are younger than the retirement age given for the account, you pay an early withdrawal penalty.